micronix/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* process.py contains methods for augmenting data and loading images
+* preprocess.py contains code for removing extra data from the training set
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results